-Construction activities produce combustion emissions from various sources, such as on-site heavy-duty construction vehicles, vehicles hauling materials to and from the site, and motor vehicles transporting the construction crew.
+Construction activities produce combustion emissions from various sources, such as onsite heavy-duty construction vehicles, vehicles hauling materials to and from the site, and motor vehicles transporting the construction crew.
 Site preparation activities produce fugitive dust emissions ( $PM{10}$ and $PM{2.5}$ ) from demolition and soil-disturbing activities, such as grading and excavation.
-Air pollutant emissions from construction activities associated with the project would result in emissions of ROG, $NO_X$ , CO, $PM{10}$ , and fine $PM{2.5}$ .
+Air pollutant emissions from construction activities on site would vary daily as construction activity levels change.
+Construction activities associated with the project would result in emissions of ROG, $NO_X$ , CO, $PM{10}$ , and $PM{2.5}$ .